cmod31/school-stuff/README.md

 DISCLAIMER: Every jokes about money in my projects are not real i will never give you anything!

-Please help the C# school classes are so boring
+Please help.
+The C# school classes are so boring...